Richard Cobden: Pacifist activism

 When Cobden returned from abroad, he addressed himself to what seemed to him the logical complement of free trade, namely, the promotion of peace and the reduction of naval and military armaments.
 He was a supporter of non-interventionism and his abhorrence of war amounted to a passion and, in fact, his campaigns against the Corn Laws were motivated by his belief that free trade was a powerful force for peace and defence against war.
 He knowingly exposed himself to the risk of ridicule and the reproach of utopianism.
 In 1849, he brought forward a proposal in parliament in favour of international arbitration, and, in 1851, a motion for mutual reduction of armaments.
 He was not successful in either case, nor did he expect to be.
 In pursuance of the same object, he identified himself with a series of peace congresses which from 1848 to 1851 were held successively in Brussels, Paris, Frankfurt, London, Manchester and Edinburgh.

-In his opposition to the Opium Wars, Cobden argued that just as "in the slave trade we [the British] had surpassed in guilt the world, so in foreign wars we have the most aggressive, quarelsome, warlike and bloody nation under the sun."
-In October 1850 he wrote a letter to Joseph Sturge, claiming that in the last twenty-five years "you will find that we have been incomparably the most sanguinary nation on earth... in China, in Burma, in India, New Zealand, the Cape, Syria, Spain, Portugal, Greece, etc, there is hardly a country, however remote, in which we have not been waging war or dictating our terms at the point of a bayonet."
-Cobden believed that the British, "the greatest blood-shedders of all", had been then involved in more wars than the rest of Europe put together.
-In this, Cobden blamed the British aristocracy, which he claimed had "converted the combativeness of the English race to its own ends".

-In April 1852, when the British declared war on Burma for the mistreatment of two British sea captain by the Burmese government, Cobden was "amazed" as the casus belli for the war:

-Cobden published How Wars are got up in India: The Origins of the Burmese War in 1853.
-In the work he theorized why similar disputes with the United States never culminated in war.
-According to Cobden, the reason was "that America is powerful and Burma weak...
-Britain would not have acted in this manner towards a power capable of defending itself."